 Why coaches trust Hibiclens

-Coaches and athletic directors at every level of play trust Hibiclens to help their players prevent the spread of MRSA.
+Coaches and athletic directors at every level of play trust Hibiclens to help prevent skin infections.
 That’s because Hibiclens has been proven to be effective2 and is as simple and easy to use as any liquid soap.3 In addition to binding to the skin and leaving a layer of protection (without any sticky residue), Hibiclens is:

 - Fast-acting – begins killing germs on contact4